stat426-fall2021/stat426-fall2021.github.io/_posts/2021-10-21-rollback-commits.md

 As shown above, the file with undesirable content was changed back to way it was in the specified commit and our other file was left alone.
 However, the changes we made are still uncommitted, so be warned!

 # Conclusion

+Because coding is a large part of data science, every data scientist will make mistakes that will get committed.
+To think otherwise is naive at best.
+Therefore, it is important to know how to remove those errors.
+When those errors get committed to a repository, using  `git revert`, `git reset`, and `git restore` can be extremely useful in bringing faulty new code back to production-level old code.